-This was the means by which music writer Yuuki Hayashi declared his involvement with the My Hero Academia anime, however for those familiar with his work, this declaration wasn’t surprising.
+This was the means by which music composer Yuuki Hayashi declared his involvement with the My Hero Academia anime, however for those familiar with his work, this declaration wasn’t surprising.
 The lively and vigorous music that he’s known for was unmistakable from the series’ first trailer in 2015.

 From Professional Gymnast to Anime Music Savant

 Music composers originate from varying backgrounds.
 There’s no single path to working in music composition.
 Regardless of this, Yuuki Hayashi appears to have one of the most bizarre career paths you could imagine.
 Initially training as a gymnast, Hayashi grew frustrated that the music he was choosing often didn’t suit his performances as well as he would have liked.
 To right this, he began tinkering around in the world of music composition himself.
 With no prior involvement or experience in music, the only basis for his knowledge of the field was how well the sound resonated with his movement.
 He wound up captivated by this synergy, making more tracks and in the long run pitching them to his friends in college.

 Yuuki Hayashi plays the music for a university gymnastics club presentation.

 After graduating, he trained and honed his talents under the guidance of Hideo Kobayashi (often known as Nagano Kitchen), a DJ and a standout among the most prolific of electronic music producers in Japan.
 Since he’d been self-educated, this was his opportunity to take in more about how to create music professionally.
 Accordingly, he was brought on to make dance music, sticking to his roots in sports.

 However, it was in 2008, working alongside Hiroyuki Sawano (known for Attack on Titan and numerous other anime) that he moved on from there and started making music for TV series, beginning with a drama called Triangle.